Vishal12328/Kanban-Table/README.md

 3. coming to the part of assignees, i have created a dictionary and each key in the dictionary is the assigned person name and the value is a list containing all the tasks that specific person is assigned to.
 4. when it comes to reports, the condition for reports is when an assignee has more than 3 tasks which are in todo status, then that particular asignee will be added to the report list.
 5. Idea of the 4th feature is something like this. use the existing code in a base class and when ever a new board is required, create a class which inherits from the base class. with this we can create different boards for different projects.
-6. sorting with priority is completely done by user, when the user enters a task, at the same time it is asked what kind of priority is the task and then that task is added to that specific priority task listy.
+6. sorting with priority is completely done by user, when the user enters a task, at the same time it is asked what kind of priority is the task and then that task is added to that specific priority task list.
+7. An extra status field that I added is the "Redo" Field where the user can change the task which is "done" to "todo" so that he can redo the task.